Customer Reviews

 Sailing with the Wind of Freedom: Lascarina Bouboulis and the War for Greek Independence

-This historical novel about Lascarina Bouboulis and her role in the Greek War for Independence is inspired by the life of a woman who earned the title of ‘Admiral’ in the Greek navy.
-It transports the reader to the seemingly quiet island of Spetses, where dreams of freedom still lived in the hearts of the Sultan’s Greek subjects.
+Sailing with the Wind of Freedom transports the reader to the seemingly quiet Greek island of Spetses, a remote corner of the Ottoman Empire, where dreams of freedom still lived in the hearts of the Sultan's Greek subjects.
 The book opens in 1786, at a fateful moment in the life of the fifteen-year-old Lascarina Lazarou.
-Lascarina is the subject of much gossip; no one in her small village knows who her father is, and Lascarina’s mother takes care to guard this secret even from her own daughter.
-Worse yet, Lascarina possesses skills considered highly inappropriate for a girl: she is a brilliant sailor and can read and write.
-When Lascarina competes in a hard-fought sailing race, she learns lessons that will stand her in good stead all her life.
-In addition, she discovers that, for one young man with an independent mind, a troublesome reputation is no obstacle to friendship.
-Lascarina passes into history with the name Bouboulina.
-She brings the battle for freedom to the door of the Sultan’s palace, winning help from a highly unlikely ally to whom she makes a momentous promise.
+The islanders have always been suspicious of her: no one knows who her father is, and her mother takes care to guard this secret even from her own daughter.
+Worse yet, they think, Lascarina is a brilliant sailor and can read and write.
+The lessons she learns when she competes in a hard-fought sailing race stand her in good stead all her life.
+She also discovers that for one young man with an independent mind, her reputation is no obstacle to friendship.
+Lascarina passes into history as Bouboulina.
+She brings the battle for freedom to the door of the Sultan’s palace and wins help from a highly unlikely source to whom she makes a momentous promise.
 Using her own fortune, she builds a fleet of warships.
-The resourceful Bouboulina navigates the intrigues of the Russian and Ottoman courts and, with a cast of other colorful Revolutionary characters, rallies her countrymen to wage their War for Independence in 1821.
+She rallies her countrymen to wage their War for Independence in 1821 and sails into battle in her flagship.
+Although the novel is a fast-paced tale of adventure, it challenges young people to ponder complex themes: the importance of national self-determination, the cascade of horrors unleashed by ethnic hatred, and the limited options open to women for most of recorded history.

 - Author: Katherine Kaye